 Sometimes, you start your day with such low self-esteem and loads of anxiety that you would prefer to just stay in bed.
 I had one of those days today.
 But I did not stay in bed.
-I stood up.

-I took a shower, put on clothes and nice make-up, ate delicious food, took a walk with my dog and eventually pushed myself out of my comfort zone.
+Instead, I took a shower, put on clothes and nice make-up, ate delicious food, took a walk with my dog and eventually pushed myself out of my comfort zone.